-Figure 1.2: Three conventional techniques for providing more ports given a 1W/1R memory (read and write address values are not depicted, only data values): Replication (a) maintains an extra copy of the memory to support each additional read port, but is limited to supporting only one write port; Banking (b) divides data across multiple memories, but each read or write port can only access one specific memory; Multipumping (c) multiplies the number of read/write ports of a memory by adding internal data and address multiplexers and temporary registers (r), and internally clocking the memory at a multiple of the external clock (which quickly degrades the maximum external operating frequency).
+Figure 2: Three conventional techniques for providing more ports given a 1W/1R memory (read and write address values are not depicted, only data values): (a) Replication maintains an extra copy of the memory to support each additional read port, but is limited to supporting only one write port; (b) Banking divides data across multiple memories, but each read or write port can only access one specific memory; (c) Multipumping multiplies the number of read/write ports of a memory by adding internal data and address multiplexers and temporary registers (r), and internally clocking the memory at a multiple of the external clock (which quickly degrades the maximum external operating frequency).

-System designers have hence used one or a combination of three conventional techniques for increasing the effective number of ports of FPGA block RAMs, as shown in Figure 1.2.
-The first is replication, which can increase the number of read ports by maintaining a replica of the memory for each additional read port.
-However, this technique alone cannot support more than one write port, since the one external write port must be routed to each block RAM to keep it up-to-date.
+this technique alone cannot support more than one write port, since the one external write port must be routed to each block RAM to keep it up-to-date.
 The second is banking, which divides memory locations among multiple block RAMs (banks), allowing each additional bank to support an additional read and write port.
 However, with this approach each read or write port can only access its corresponding memory division-hence a pure banked design does not truly support sharing across ports.
 The third we call "multipumping", where any memory design is clocked at a multiple of the external clock, providing the illusion of a multiple of the number of ports.
 For example, a 1W/1R memory can be internally clocked at 2X the external frequency to give the illusion of being a 2W/2R memory.
 A multipumped design must also include multiplexers and registers to temporarily hold the addresses and data of pending reads and writes, and must carefully define the semantics of the ordering of reads and writes.
 While reasonably straight-forward, the drawback of a multipumped design is that each increase in the number of ports dramatically reduces the maximum external operating frequency of the memory.